vital101/wp-site-performance-monitor/README.txt

 == Changelog ==

+= 1.0.3 =
+* Adding an admin notice on plugin activation if caching plugins are installed that directs the user to clear their cache.

 = 1.0.2 =
 * Release 1.0.1 contained a fatal error that prevented the plugin from starting.
 This resolves it.